mattzeunert/vAnnotate/README.md

 ## node lib/vAnnotate.js static-site-directory html-file-path output-directory

-This will generate html files in the output-directory containing the annoteated JS.
+This will generate html files in the output-directory containing the annotated JS.